DanielKehoe/learn-rails-copilot/12_Copilot.md

 This, then, is the future of coding with an AI assistant.

 ## Limitations of AI
 First of all, let's be clear that "artificial intelligence" is a misnomer.
-No one can actually define
+Scientists can't really say what constitutes intelligence.
+And Copilot was